phantomzero1001/phantomzero1001/README.md

 ###

-<p align="left">Hi, I’m Shridhar, a Data Science enthusiast eager to explore new skills and apply AI/ML techniques to solve real-world challenges., from ....</p>
+<p align="left">Hi, I’m Shridhar, a Data Science enthusiast eager to explore new skills and apply AI/ML techniques to solve real-world challenges.</p>

 ###